-- The write command does not reset the device.
-For parameters that require a reset for their settings to take effect, use the reload now command instead, or use it after the write command. - The write factory command (without keep-network-and-users-configuration) erases all current network configuration and thus, remote connectivity to the device (Telnet/SSH) may fail immediately after you run this command. - When the write factory command is run, Auxiliary files are also erased.
+- The write command does not restart the device.
+For parameters that require a restart for their settings to take effect, use the reload now command instead, or use it after the write command. - The write factory command (without keep-network-and-users-configuration) erases all current network configuration and thus, remote connectivity to the device (Telnet/SSH) may fail immediately after you run this command. - The write factory command also erases the Auxiliary files.